A detailed description of Silent Retreats

 on one before, and to go over a few details for the weekend.

-The whole Centre goes into the silence after meditation that evening.
+The whole Centre goes into the silence after Pure Meditation that

 The meditation times morning and evening each day are for all to join